 “Hey everybody!
 This is Sam Hunt, wishing you a safe and happy Fourth of July.”

-“Hi!
-It’s Toby Keith, wishing you a safe Fourth of July.”
+“Hey y’all!
+It’s Travis Denning, wishing you a safe and Happy Fourth of July.”

 “Hey Everybody!
 I’m Adam Hambrick, wishing you a very Happy Father’s Day.”

 “Hey everybody!
 I’m Billy Currington, wishing you a very Happy Father’s Day!”

 “Hey everybody!
 I’m Brandon Lay, wishing all you Fathers out there a very Happy Father’s Day.”

 “Hey!
 This is TJ, and I’m John, and we are Brothers Osborne, wishing all you fathers out there a very Happy Father’s Day.”

 “Hey y’all!
 This is Caylee Hammack.
 For all you Dads out there, Happy Father’s Day.”

 “Hey!
 What’s up?
 This is Clare Dunn, wishing you a Happy Father’s Day.”